hashicorp/packer/website/source/docs/builders/digitalocean.html.markdown

 ---
 layout: "docs"
 page_title: "DigitalOcean Builder"
+description: |-
+  The `digitalocean` Packer builder is able to create new images for use with DigitalOcean.
+The builder takes a source image, runs any provisioning necessary on the image after launching it, then snapshots it into a reusable image.
+This reusable image can then be used as the foundation of new servers that are launched within DigitalOcean.
 ---

 # DigitalOcean Builder

 Type: `digitalocean`

-The `digitalocean` builder is able to create new images for use with [DigitalOcean](http://www.digitalocean.com).
+The `digitalocean` Packer builder is able to create new images for use with [DigitalOcean](http://www.digitalocean.com).
 The builder takes a source image, runs any provisioning necessary on the image after launching it, then snapshots it into a reusable image.
 This reusable image can then be